Saint Petersburg State University: 1821–1917

 In 1880, the Ministry of National Enlightenment forbade students to marry and married persons could not be admitted.
 In 1882, another student unrest took place in the university.
 In 1884, a new Charter of the Imperial Russian Universities was adopted, which granted the right to appoint the rector to the Minister of National Enlightenment again.
 On 1 March 1887 (O.S.), a group of the university students was arrested while planning an attempt on the life of Alexander III of Russia.
 As a result, new admission rules to gymnasiums and universities were approved by the Minister of National Enlightenment Ivan Delyanov in 1887, which barred persons of non-noble origin from admission to the university, unless they were extraordinarily talented.

 By 1894, 9,212 students had graduated from the university.
 Among the scholars of the second half of the 19th century, affiliated with the university were mathematician Pafnuty Chebyshev, physicist Heinrich Lenz, chemists Dmitri Mendeleev and Aleksandr Butlerov, embryologist Alexander Kovalevsky, physiologist Ivan Sechenov and pedologist Vasily Dokuchaev.
 On 24 March 1896 (O.S.), on the campus of the university, Alexander Popov publicly demonstrated transmission of radio waves for the first time in history.

-As of 1 January 1900 (O.S.), there were 2,099 students enrolled in the Faculty of Law, 1,149 students in the Faculty of Physics and Mathematics, 212 students in the Faculty of Oriental Languages and 171 students in the Faculty of History and Philology.
+As of 1 January 1900 (O.S.), there were nearly 2,100 students enrolled in the Faculty of Law, 1,149 students in the Faculty of Physics and Mathematics, 212 students in the Faculty of Oriental Languages and 171 students in the Faculty of History and Philology.
 In 1902, the first student dining hall in Russia was opened in the university.

 Since about 1897, regular strikes and student unrest shook the university and spread to other institutions of higher education across Russia.
 During the Revolution of 1905, the charter of the Russian universities was amended once more; the autonomy of the universities was partially restored and the right to elect the rector was returned to the academic board for the first time since 1884.
 In 1905–06, the university was temporarily closed due to student unrest.
 Its autonomy was revoked again in 1911.
 In the same year, the university was once again temporarily closed.

 In 1914, with the start of the First World War, the university was renamed Petrograd Imperial University after its namesake city.
-During the War, the university was the center of mobilization of Russian intellectual resources and scholarship for the victory.
+During the War, the university was the center of mobilization of Russian intellectual resources and scholarship for the war effort.
 In 1915, a branch of the university was opened in Perm, which later became Perm State University.